Asymptotic estimates for the wave functions of the Dirac-Coulomb operator and applications: Strichartz Estimates

-where in the last inequality we have used Lemma \ref{confnorm} to estimate the fractional powers of the Dirac-Coulomb operator with standard fractional derivatives, and the proof is concluded.
+where in the last inequality we have used Lemma \ref{confnorm} to estimate the fractional powers of the Dirac-Coulomb operator with standard fractional derivatives, and the proof of Theorem \ref{strichteo} is concluded. $\square$

 {\bf Acknowledgments.} The authors are grateful to Konstantin Merz and Marta Strani for providing helpful comments.
 FC acknowledges support from the University of Padova STARS project ``Linear and Nonlinear Problems for the Dirac Equation" (LANPDE); JZ acknowledges support from National Natural Science Foundation of China (12171031,11771041, 11831004).
+The authors are also grateful to the anonymous referees for their careful reading of the paper.